AmirAbaskohi/NLP-Projects/README.md

-# NLP-Projects
+# NLP Projects
-This is a repository for NLP course projects by deeplearning.ai in coursera.
+This is a repository for NLP course projects by deeplearning.ai on coursera.